myrashen/Shihan-Shen-portfolio/final-project-part-two.md

 ## Target audience

-Based on my report, I want to narrow down my target audience to policy makers on how government incentives influence EV adoption and identify key barriers and improvements from the consumer’s perspective.
-Besides of the perspective of the market share, EVs are kind of ambitious attempts to address the climate change issue.
+Based on my report, I want to narrow down my target audience to policy makers on how government incentives can influence EV adoption and identify key barriers and improvements from the consumer’s perspective.
+Besides the perspective of the market shares, EVs are kind of ambitious attempts to address the climate change issue.
 I also want to understand how EV adoption impact the environmental issues related to consumers' daily life.

 | Audience | Concerns |
 |------|------------------|